ClaremontCollegesLibrary/stata-merge-tutorial/README.md

 # stata-merge-tutorial
-Tutorial for using import, export, and merge features as well as .do files.
+Tutorial for using Stata import, export, and merge commands as well as .do files.

+[Once published, link to Stata Essentials - Quick Start Guide from Library Research Guides]